FC Dnipro: Petrovets – Stal – Metalurh

-Dnepr / Dnipro
+Dnepr or Dnipro

 In 1961, the team was handed over to its new sponsor, the Yugmash (the Southern machine-producing factory), which at that time was one of the most powerful factories in the entire Soviet Union and was funded by the Ministry of Defense.
 It was part of the Zenit volunteer sports society.
 The new sponsor changed the team's name to Dnepr/Dnipro after the Dnieper River.
 For the All-Union competitions such as Soviet Cup and the Soviet Top League as well as the international competitions there was used Russian version of the name as the Russian was the accepted language of the Soviet Union and the Soviet government, while at republican level (within the Ukrainian SSR) Ukrainian version of the name was used.
 The team's performance did not change much until after 1968, when Dnepr obtained Andriy Biba and the new coach – Valery Lobanovsky.
 After that, it took the team three years to get promoted to the Soviet Top League and eventually finished in sixth place in 1972.